Mehran1022mm/Event-Core/README.md

 - [x] Add Costs For Join -100%
 - [x] Update Wiki Pages - 100%
 - [x] Add Block System - 100%
+- [ ] Add Gradient And Special Colors

 ```
 - This application is under MIT License & you cant resell this plugin -